Olivia Newton-John Adds Rainbow To Face In Sweet Snap

 Olivia Newton-John added a rainbow to her face in a sweet snap shared with Instagram.
-The singing superstar, known best for her hits such as “Have You Never Been Mellow” and “Physical” added the photo as part of a challenge to help feed America’s hungry.
+The singing superstar, known best for her hits “Have You Never Been Mellow” and “Physical,” added the photo as part of a challenge to help feed America’s hungry.

 Olivia posted the image where she tagged the brand Yumi, a delivery service of freshly-made, organic, and nutrient-dense food for babies.
 For each rainbow pic where the brand is tagged, the company will donate meals to families in crisis.
 Feeding America was tagged.
-Feeding America is a nationwide network of more than 200 food banks that feed more than 46 million people through food pantries, soup kitchens, shelters, and other community-based agencies stated its official website.
+Feeding America is a nationwide network of more than 200 food banks that feed more than 46 million people through food pantries, soup kitchens, shelters, and other community-based agencies, stated its official website.

-The singer revealed that she used at home items to create a lovely assortment of colors on her hairline and eye.
+The singer revealed that she used home items to create a lovely assortment of colors on her hairline and eye.
 She also admitted that she loves rainbows.

 View this post on Instagram